Position

 • Prepare and maintain laboratory equipment and supplies.

-• Collaborate with other scientists and technicians to develop new processes and products.
+• Collaborate with other technicians and scientists to develop and improve processes.

 Qualifications